anquanscan/sec-tools/README.md

 [Zero-attacker](https://github.com/AsjadOooO/Zero-attacker): Zero-attacker is an multipurpose hacking tool with over 24 tools like token-gen, ddos and more (code public in sometime)
 [python-injector](https://github.com/pseudorandomuser/python-injector): A Python runtime code injector written in C++.
 Abandoned 2012.
 [APISecurityBestPractices](https://github.com/GitGuardian/APISecurityBestPractices): Resources to help you keep secrets (API keys, database credentials, certificates, ...) out of source code and remediate the issue in case of a leaked API key.
 Made available by GitGuardian.
 [converged-security-suite](https://github.com/9elements/converged-security-suite): Converged Security Suite for Intel & AMD platform security features
+[Android-Exploits](https://github.com/sundaysec/Android-Exploits): A collection of android Exploits and Hacks